vfaronov/httpolice/HACKING.rst

 Use isort if you like -- there's an ``.isort.cfg`` with the right options -- but this is not enforced automatically for now.

-Versions of development tools (py.test, Pylint...) are pinned down to help make builds/QA reproducible.
+Versions of development tools (pytest, Pylint...) are pinned down to help make builds/QA reproducible.
 From time to time, they are manually upgraded (see the "Maintenance" section).
 Eventually I will use pip-sync for this,